Writing an Offer on a Property

 Buyers Due Diligence Checklist

-This form highlights all of the things you as a buyer should be thinking about, considering, or asking questions about.
+This form highlights all of the various things you as a buyer should be thinking about, considering, or asking questions about.
 We may not always be the person to provide an answer on questions, but we are the source to help direct you to answers.
+Just remember we are your guide throughout the transaction.

 Limited Agency Agreement & Disclosure

-If the realtor that represents the Seller is also at the same real estate brokerage as us, we will need to add this form.
+If the realtor that represents the Seller is also at Summit Sotheby's, we will need to add this form.
 Or if we are the listing agents of the property you are offering on, we use this form.
 Limited Agency is the term we use in Utah.
 Other states refer to this as Dual Agency.
 If we are going to be limited agents, or if our brokerage will be a limited agent, we will discuss the situation in further detail.
+In our opinion, if the limited agents treat both the Seller and Buyer fairly and ethically, a limited agency transaction can be a smooth process.

 Wire Fraud Scam Alert